- Dental bone grafting is performed to improve the density and volume of the jawbone.

 Is bone grafting painful?

-There is not much dental bone graft pain after the procedure except a little soreness in the gums.
+There is not much dental bone graft pain after the procedure, except for a small quantity of soreness in the gums.
 You may not even need pain medications.
 Dentists often compare the recovery to what you feel like after a tooth extraction.

 No doctor will perform bone grafting without proper sedation, however.
 Sometimes a local injection or laughing gas is enough.
-This is dependent on the size of the graft, the location, and whether you are going to be harvesting an autograft.
+This depends on the size of the graft, its location, and whether you will be harvesting an autograft.

 If you suffer from dental anxiety, you might have a stronger form of anesthesia.